 Some items cannot be sent with USPS Tracking of any kind.
 These items include periodicals, letters and flat pieces sent by First-Class Mail, Standard Mail letters, Enhanced Carrier Route Standard Mail pieces and mail paid with pre-canceled stamps.

-Unlike most USPS customers, Stamps.com customers get a big discount on electronic USPS Tracking.
-Electronic USPS Tracking is free for customers sending First Class Package Service, Parcel Select, Priority Mail or Priority Mail Express when your shipping labels are printed inside the Stamps.com program.
-For all other mail classes, electronic USPS Tracking is only $0.23 – a 78% discount of the retail price from the Post Office!
+Electronic USPS Tracking is free for Stamps.com customers sending First Class Package Service, Parcel Select Ground, Priority Mail or Priority Mail Express when your shipping labels are printed inside the Stamps.com program.